A gathering for ritual and learning in European traditional spiritualities

 -

 Your intake form is confirmation of your purchase.
-This form will jelp us make sure we can accommodate you properly for your visit.
+This form will help us make sure we can accommodate you properly for your visit.
 As the event draws nearer, we will have less time to follow up on missed forms, and you may miss out on getting what you need.
-Best to fill out the form right before you make your purchase.
+Best to fill out the form right after you make your purchase.

 -